-Employers Should Review Employment Agreements Before the End of the Year for Compliance With Section 409AAdded by Hawley Troxell in Articles & Publications, Business Law, Employment Law on November 12, 2012
+Employers Should Review Employment Agreements Before the End of the Year for Compliance With Section 409AAdded by Hawley Troxell in Articles & Blogs, Business Law, Employment Law on November 12, 2012

 Employers that act before the end of 2012 may be able to correct potentially costly violations of Section 409A of the Internal Revenue Code (Section 409A) in employment agreements, separation agreements, and other arrangements with employees that condition benefits on signing a release.